jepusto/clubSandwich/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs or WARNINGs.
+There was one NOTE:

+New maintainer:
+  James E. Pustejovsky <jepusto@gmail.com>
+Old maintainer(s):
+  James Pustejovsky <jepusto@gmail.com>

+    This is correct.
+I would like to add my middle initial to the listing of my name.

 ## recheck results

-We checked 15 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 18 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages